Placement | Credit by Exam

 Schedule & Sign Up

 Language placement tests are offered twice a year in August and January.
-The next placement test is scheduled for Tuesday, January 12th from 9:00 am - 12:00 pm, location to be determined.
+The next placement test is scheduled for Tuesday, January 12th from 9:00 am - 12:00 pm in Calhoun (CAL) 200.
 You may sign up for the Arabic or Hebrew, Persian and Turkish placement test online.

 Please contact Katie Aslan at email@example.com if you have questions about language placement.